Tobeworks/python-bandcamp-id/readme.md

 ## Installation

 1. Clone the repository or download the script.
+2. Set your Python binary in ``./bandcamp`` in the first line
-2. Install the required modules by running the following command:
+3. Install the required modules by running the following command:

 ```
 pip install -r requirements.txt